Editor’s note: This story was last published in 2017. It has been updated to reflect the latest information.

 “A house on Rittenhouse Square wouldn’t be so hard to take,” goes the lyric from the hit 1953 musical Gentlemen Prefer Blondes, made famous by Marilyn Monroe.
 Rittenhouse Square is considered an illustrious address, synonymous with wealth and fine architecture.
-But while living on the Square is certainly posh today, it doesn’t mean nearly the same thing as it did in the 19th century, when the park was lined with marble and brownstone single-family residences designed by the city’s most reputable architects, including Frank Furness, John Notman, and Samuel Sloan.
+But while living on the Square is certainly posh today (note upcoming luxury development, The Laurel, which is selling condos for up to $15 million), it doesn’t mean nearly the same thing as it did in the 19th century.
+Then, the park was lined with marble and brownstone single-family residences designed by the city’s most reputable architects, including Frank Furness, John Notman, and Samuel Sloan.

 Many families with Rittenhouse addresses began moving out to the Main Line in the 1920s, leaving their high-maintenance mansions behind to eventually be demolished and replaced by apartment buildings.
 Only four original decadent homes remain: the Alexander Van Rensselaer residence (now Anthropologie), the Drexel Residence (now the Curtis Institute), 1804 Rittenhouse Square (a dentist’s office sandwiched between two apartment buildings), and the Samuel P. Wetherill mansion (now the Philadelphia Art Alliance).